fstirlitz/rfcs/text/0000-float-wrappers.md

 `NaNaN<T>` should implement `Ord` and `Eq` and provide `checked_add`, `checked_sub`, `checked_mul` and `checked_div`, with semantics analogous to `checked_` operations on integer types.

+The preferred way to create a values of these types is through `From` and `TryFrom`.

 # Drawbacks
 [drawbacks]: #drawbacks